-Conservation funding in the United States is largely a “user-pays, public benefits” structure in which those that consumptively use the resource pay for the privilege and/or the right to do so.
-State agencies are the primary managers of game and non-game species and contribute significantly to conservation of fish and wildlife habitats.
+Conservation funding in the United States is largely a “user pays – public benefits” structure in which those that consumptively use the resource pay for the privilege and/or the right to do so.
+State agencies are the primary managers of both game and non-game species and contribute significantly to the conservation of fish and wildlife habitats.
 Thus, ensuring adequate funding for state agencies is vitally important to the continued responsible management of fish and wildlife.
 Sporting license sales, as well as excise tax revenue collected through the Pittman-Robertson and Dingell-Johnson/Wallop-Breaux Acts, provide important revenue streams for these agencies.

 Points of Interest

 - A sales tax on outdoor gear maintains the “user pays – public benefits” principle that is already in place through the American System of Conservation Funding and does not levy any additional tax burden on the general consumer.